mateidavid/interval-tree/README.md

 #### Overview

-This package provides a basic implementation of intrusive interval trees, as decribed, e.g., in *Introduction to Algorithms* by Cormen et al.
+This package provides a basic implementation of **intrusive interval trees**, as decribed, e.g., in *Introduction to Algorithms* by Cormen et al.

 The package depends on a version of Boost Intrusive red-black trees that provide hooks for maintaining extra data within the nodes of the tree.
+Specifically, the code assumes the red-black trees know how to use a `recompute_data()` method in order to maintain extra data in the node of the tree.

-A separate package provides these hooks.
+*This package does not work with the stock Boost Intrusive library*.
+A separate package provides a hook-enabled version of Boost Intrusive.

 #### Usage